-Feature films participating in the European Film Awards 2016 must be European* feature-length fiction films intended for normal theatrical release which must have had their first official screening (be it at a festival or at a regular cinema) after 1 July 2015.
+Feature films participating in the European Film Awards 2017 must be European* feature-length fiction films intended for normal theatrical release which must have had their first official screening (be it at a festival or at a regular cinema) between 1 June 2016 and 31 May 2017.
 The EFA Board has the right in exceptional cases to refrain from this rule.

 Contact for film submission and further information: submission